 Million Hundred thousand Ten thousand thousands hundreds tens ones 2 3 5 numbers helps in writing numbers in their expanded form.
 For instance, the expanded notation of the number 235 is 200 + 30 + 5.
-Read more about the Base-Ten Number System by clicking here.

 The number 235 is written in standard notation.
 This shows the "value" of each digit.
 There are two hundreds, three tens, and five ones.
 Additionally, in the number 235: 2 is in hundreds place and its place value is 200, 3 is in tens place and its place value is 30, 5 is in ones place and its place value is 5.